thi-ng/umbrella/CONTRIBUTING.md

 ### Create a feature branch

+Creating feature branches is only needed for adding new code or larger fixes/refactoring.
+If you're only updating some docs or other minor fixes you can work on your own `develop` branch directly...

 **Always use `develop` as base branch, which also is the default branch of this repo...**